apache/sling-org-apache-sling-feature-cpconverter/README.md

     39481                     22 files
 ```

+### Package Types

+`content-package`s have one of the 4 types defined at [Package Types](http://jackrabbit.apache.org/filevault/packagetypes.html).
+By default type `content` is never referenced inside the feature model (to work with Oak Composite Node Stores), while `application` and `mixed` type's are referenced in the generated feature models. `container` packages are dissolved and all sub packages are flattened (i.e. extracted as individual packages).

 ## Mapping and the Output

-All metadata are mainly collected inside one or more, depending by declared run modes in the installation and configuration paths, _Feature_ model files:
+All metadata are mainly collected inside one or more _Feature_ model files, depending on declared run modes in the installation and configuration paths:

 ```json
 $ cat asd.retail.all.json